AltropInc/alt/doc/script/Stream.md

 ```altscript
 s := range(0, 10).gen();
 ```
-In this case, a stream is generated from range \[0,10) and asiigned to name `s`.
-The name `s' owns the stream.
+In this case, a stream is generated from range \[0,10) and asigned to name `s`.
+The name `s` owns the stream.

 Stream objects follow the [pass-by-reference](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_reference) property.
 When you provide stream value referred by a name to another name, the name that recevies the passed stream value is just a reference to the same stream value owned by some one else.
 For instance, when the stream owned by `s` is passed to another name:
 ```altscript
 t := s;
 ```
-the name `t' refers to the same stream but does not own the value.
+the name `t` refers to the same stream but does not own the value.
 When new elements added in the stream via either of the names:
 ```altscript
 s.append(10,11,12);
 t.append(13,14);